salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 interface ScriptFile {
     fileType: 'js';
     fileName: string;
+    // A dictionary lookup for module references by module name in canonical format
+    moduleReferences: {
+        [key: string]: ModuleReference;
+    };
     // List of all class metadata, covers only classes created using the ES6 'class' syntax classes?: Class[];
     // Static import statements in a javascript module.